B-TAP (Business Technical Assistance Program)

 How to find business opportunities, and register a business to become a bidder.

 B-TAP provides specific services to respond to Minneapolis business needs more efficiently.
-Select the Program for more information.
+View a list of current trainings opportunities (PDF).

 - The B-TAP+ offers a 101 Series training for businesses, City staff and non-profits participants to navigate the City departments and learn of its interaction with businesses.